SpektraSystems/Microsoft-Cloud-Workshop/cloud-native-applications/Before-Hol.md

 9. Next add an Azure Service Connection to your Azure DevOps account.
 Select the Project settings gear icon to access your settings.
 Then select Service Connections.

-10. Choose "+ New service connection".
+10. Choose "+ Create service connection".
 Then pick "Azure Resource Manager" from the menu.

     ![A screenshot of the New service connection selection in Azure DevOps with Azure Resource Manager highlighted.](media/project-setting.png)